About

 Hi there!
 I’m Brooke.

 When I was 8 years old, I bought my first sketchbook and charcoals and I’ve been creating ever since.
-With an insatiable curiosity and stubborn independence, I was always on a path towards self-employment, selling my creations about as soon as I started drawing.
+With my curiosity and independence, I was always on a path towards self-employment, selling my creations about as soon as I started drawing.
 At the age of 20, I started my first business, a secondhand clothing store with a focus on sustainable practices and responsible clothing disposal.
 Ever since then, it’s been a headfirst dive into the sustainable fashion industry with a specialization in digital marketing and content creation alongside business ownership.

 Areas of Specialization

-• Fine Art: Portraiture, Oil Painting
+• Fine Art: Portraiture, Oil Painting, Sewing

 • Writing: Editorial, Essays, Education, & Poetry